colton-gabertan/NSACodeBreaker2021/README.md

 ![image](https://user-images.githubusercontent.com/66766340/146482842-f4b2a99b-ac1f-451c-a1ff-29739c199c82.png)

 Given the nature of makefiles, I had never seen one quite that large and decided to take a closer look.
 My suspicion lead me to go straight to disassembling the binary, in true NSA fashion, I did so by popping it into Ghidra.
-Taking a look the decompilation of its main, we find a c++ program doing all sorts of malicious things.
+Taking a look the decompilation of its main and some of the subroutines, we find a c++ program doing all sorts of malicious things.

 ![image](https://user-images.githubusercontent.com/66766340/146483267-accba269-7ff3-47c5-8da6-6732a5829c8f.png)